 What Causes Swimmer Pups?

-Many factors have been accused of contributing to the swimmer pup syndrome, both environmental and some of unknown genetic origin.
-For a while, most people blamed slippery floors, but I’ve raised all my litters on smooth, impervious flooring covered with newspaper and have never had a swimmer in my own operation.
-The VM/SAC report mentioned above involved excellent footing in the whelping/nursing box: clean, dry, rough surfaced indoor/outdoor carpeting.
-Until this report, it was generally believed that such a floor would prevent swimmers from developing.
+Many factors have been attributed to the swimmer pup syndrome, both environmental and some of unknown genetic origin.
+For a while, most people blamed slippery floors, but I’ve raised all my litters on smooth, impervious flooring covered with newspaper and have never had a swimmer.
+Some reports mention rough surfaced indoor/outdoor carpeting.
 I disagree, especially with recommending the use of carpeting, as this surface is notorious for harboring germs and thus causing other health problems.
-Newspapers are best for lining the nest or exploration areas of the house that has new pups, until they are housebroken.
+Newspapers are best for lining the nest or X-pen until they are housebroken.

 Helpful Therapy For Swimming Puppies

-Some Dachshund breeders told me they were fairly successful in correcting the swimmer syndrome by putting each of the pups in a sling for at least part of each day.
+Some breeders told me they were fairly successful in correcting the swimmer syndrome by putting each of the pups in a sling for at least part of each day.
 This practice encouraged them to make contact with the floor with their pads.
 Some tied hobbles to the front legs to keep them under the body and the elbows close together.
 This, they felt, prevented the front legs from becoming spread-eagled.
-Dish-shaped nests of straw have also been suggested, but not only does that present the danger of filthy conditions if not cleaned often, it also may not be very practical.
-A modification of the idea has also been proposed: put the whole whelping/nursing area into a sling thus making the “floor” more like a hammock with the canvas or vinyl suspended at the corners and edges and lower in the center.
-I doubt the efficacy of any of these, but as sailors used to say, “Any port in a storm.”

 Genetic and Ethics Of Flat-Chested Puppies